French: Specialist translation & consecutive interpreting

 In the 19th century, French had a status similar to the one English holds today: people were not considered educated if they did not speak French.
 However, with the growing influence of other empires, the spread of the French language declined: English came to the forefront as the language of diplomacy and trade around the world.

-Since 1994, is is dictated by law that all government publications in France must be in French and all printed ads and billboards in a foreign language must include a translation into French.
+Since 1994, the law dictates that all government publications in France must be in French and all printed ads and billboards in a foreign language must include a translation into French.

 Grammar of the French language

 The French pronunciation can initially be quite a challenge for English native speakers as there are several sounds in the French language, such as the nasal sounds, which are uncommon in English.
 Since pronunciation and spelling have developped differently throughout the centuries, the French typeface may seem intimidating at first.
 But when taking a closer look, it becomes clear that the assignment is regular in most cases.
 Especially the great number of silent letters at the end of the words can be a little bit unusual at first.

 Just like in German (and in English), there are definite and indefinite articles in the French language.
 In French, however, the indefinite articles can also have a plural form which is different from German.
 While adjectives always stand before the noun in German, this is rather an exception in French: most adjectives come after the respective noun.

 In both languages, the adjective has to be adapted to the gender of the noun.
 Whereas there are three genders in German, French only knows two: masculine and feminine.

 On top of that, there are more tenses and modes in French than in German which is why it can often be challenging for a translator and interpreter to find a suitable German equivalent.